THE

 Spreading their psychedelic gospel, they become both rockstars and pariahs in equal measure.

-But when they break the one cardinal rule by dosing undergrads, outrage erupts.
+But when they break the cardinal rule by giving LSD to undergrads, a huge no-no; outrage erupts.
 Parents flip out.
 The press circles.
 And Harvard fires them all.

 Vanessa, his daughter